mbido/Perturbed-oil-and-vinegar-signature-scheme/report/report.typ

   )
 $

-If the system has more than one solution, we generate a new *vinegar* and than solve the system again until we have a non singular system to solve.
-Having multiple solutions thankfully happens rarely.
+If the system has more than one solution, a new *vinegar* must be generated again until the system to solve is non singular.
+Having multiple solutions happens rarely.

-For that system to be solved, we can first rewrite it :
+For that system to be solved, it can be rewriten to a simpler form:

-We write $Y = mat(O, V)$ with $O, V in FF_n^k$.
-Let us take an $F_i$ and an $m_i$, we have :
+Knowing $Y$ has two parts it can be considered as $Y = mat(O, V)$ with $O, V in FF_n^k$.
+Let $F_i$ one of the generated matrix in _[@def-F]_ and an $m_i in FF_q$, a bloc of the message.
+One can write :
 $
   &&Y^top F_i Y                                           &= m_i\
   &<=> &mat(O, V) mat(0, B_1 ; B_2, B_3) mat(O ; V)       &= m_i\